 There always plenty of entertaining magic shows going on in Las Vegas.
-The entertainment capital of the world is home to performances by David Copperfield, Penn & Teller, Criss Angel, Nathan Burton, Dirk Arthur, and many others.
+The entertainment capital of the world is home to residencies by David Copperfield, Penn & Teller, and Criss Angel, among others.

 However in terms of the most kid friendly magic show in Las Vegas, there is one king.
 Mac King.

-I have two kids under seven.
-And while I don’t want them to see the risqué moving billboards driving up and down the strip, I had no problem taking them to see Mac King’s fun show.
+All I know is that I took my two kids (both of whom are under eight), and we thoroughly enjoyed the performance.
+I don’t want my kids to see the risqué moving billboards driving up and down the strip, but my wife and I had no problem taking them to see Mac King’s fun show.

-Mac King has been performing his family-friendly show at Harrah’s Hotel and Casino in Las Vegas since 2000.
+Mac King has been performing his family-friendly show in Las Vegas since 2000.
 You don’t get to stick around as a headliner on the Las Vegas Strip for that long without being wildly entertaining.

-Per King’s website, the show is billed as being appropriate for all ages, and runs about 75 minutes in length.
+Per King’s website, the show runs about 70 minutes in length.
 We all felt the show was well worth the very affordable price of admission.
 (More on that below).

 Part of King’s appeal is the simplicity of his act.
 Other than the props, it’s a bare bones production that works.
 There are no flashy lights, no showgirls, and no special effects.
 Just a man in a worn plaid suit telling jokes and performing dazzling acts of magic.